 The truth is, it’s hard to say exactly.
-The data used in this article is based on downloads of the software, average click prices, and a very rough estimate of the amount of ads seen each day.
+The data used in this article is based on software downloads, average click prices, and a rough estimate of the number of ads seen each day.

 But even at a fraction of that amount, the lost revenue could be eye-watering.